yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

 **Step 3:** Click on `Inject Payload` and your Switch will now boot into the Hekate custom bootloader.

-> **NOTE:** If you see a vertical text-based user interface appearing on your Switch's display, some of the Hekate files in your microSD card are not placed properly.
+> **NOTE:** If you see a vertical text-based menu appearing on your Switch's display, some of the Hekate files in your microSD card are not placed properly.
 Use the `Volume` buttons to navigate through the Hekate menu and select `Power off` using the `Power` button to turn off the console.
-Make sure that the files in your microSD card match up with the images shown in [Preparing the microSD Card.](#preparing-the-microsd-card)
+Make sure that the files in your microSD card match up with the images shown in [Preparing the microSD Card](#preparing-the-microsd-card) and then try again.

 ## Backing up Switch NAND (Optional)

 All the tools used in this guide do not alter or modify the data stored inside the Switch.
-However, it is possible to make a full backup of the entire internal storage (`NAND`) using **Hekate** for recovery purposes.
+However, it is possible to make a backup of the entire internal storage (`NAND`) of your console using **Hekate** for recovery purposes.

 **Step 1:** In the Hekate Home menu, tap on the `Tools` tab and select `Backup eMMC`.